Ways which we assist

 - Never underestimate a person’s comprehension.

-Do not make comments in the patient’s presence that he is not meant to hear.
+Do not make comments in the person's presence that they are not meant to hear.

 People with dysphasia are often distractible and have difficulty concentrating in a noisy room.